 Hone your skills through practice-based learning

 Almost half of the course is taken up with exciting opportunities to enhance your skills in real-world settings.
-There are three periods of practice-based learning, which you usually undertake full time, for a set number of weeks during each year of study.
+There are three periods of practice-based learning, which you usually undertake full time.

 Primarily in the East Midlands, the settings for practice-based learning range from the NHS and social services to the private and voluntary sectors.
 You’ll experience how occupational therapists work with people in different age groups and with different physical and mental health concerns.
 This builds the optimum range of skills for becoming a qualified practitioner and helps you make more informed decisions about your future career direction.